MissouriMRDT/Autonomy_Software_Python/README.md

 git branch -b feature/<your feature name>
 ```

-Every branch should contain the naming pattern feature/<feature name>.
+Every branch should contain the naming pattern feature/<feature_name>.
 Once the feature has been developed and tested, create a Pull Request to merge your branches changes into dev.
-You can use the Github web interface for this.
+You can use the GitHub web interface for this.

+Once ready to test multiple new features together create a pull request from dev to release/testing.
+When the software package for the year is complete create a pull request from release/testing into release/competition.

 Pull requests will not be accepted if they cause unit tests to break or have syntactical errors.
 If you are adding a new algorithm, make sure to add a corresponding unit test, or it will most likely not be accepted.